 Data.
 The response can be scale, counts, binary, or events-in-trials.
 Factors are assumed to be categorical.
 The covariates, scale weight, and offset are assumed to be scale.

 Assumptions.
 Cases are assumed to be independent observations.

 To Obtain a Generalized Linear Model

-From the menus choose: Analyze > Generalized Linear Models > Generalized Linear Models...
+Analyze > Generalized Linear Models > Generalized Linear Models...